Surf’s Up! Behind the Scenes of an Exhibition at SFO Museum

 Photographing The Astronauts’ Fender Jaguar and Fender Showman for graphics | Guitar photograph and completed graphics by SFOM | Surfer photograph by Michael Townsend

-Windows 1–3 mocked-up in Design Lab
+SFOM design lab mock up windows 1-3 in Design Lab

 Installation week is always an exciting time at the museum.
 Years of research and planning by curators are combined with months of dedicated work by many different members of the SFOM team.
 Without the luxury of closing down a gallery for installation (the airport is open 24/7), careful planning and preparation ensure that all parts of the exhibition come together quickly in harmonious fashion.